mandeepairborne/samweb/content/tricks/index.md

 ### Headings

 Default headings might not fit your taste, that's understandable.
-Good thing that we can ~~make them boring~~ fix them:
+Good thing is that we can ~~make them boring~~ fix them:

 ![boring headings](https://files.catbox.moe/6ok740.png)